Mission, Vision, & Beliefs

-If a child has difficulty following these rules/expectations during Guidance, the following actions will be taken: verbal redirection/warning, individual talk with Ms. Broyles outside of guidance class time, note home (this must be returned signed by their parent/guardian within one day), phone call home, and an office referral.
+If a child has difficulty following these rules/expectations during Guidance, the following actions will be taken: verbal redirection/warning, individual talk with Ms. Broyles outside of guidance, note home (this must be returned signed by their parent/guardian within one day), and an office referral.
 Any behavior listed in the student-parent handbook that warrants a direct office referral (see handbook) bypasses all the above actions.
 A conduct grade is not given in guidance.

 AES Counseling Mission, Vision, and Beliefs